-If you're looking for a fun craft to do with your kids (or in this case, my co-host), but everything you try winds up being a #PinterestFail?
+If you're looking for a fun craft to do with your kids, but everything you try winds up being a #PinterestFail?
 No problem!
 I have a great craft that's doable for even the least crafty person (or semi-coordinated 3-year old).

 For this, you'll need: